ricardodelosrios/VBA_challenge-/README.md

 ## Before You Begin

-1. Create a new repository for this project called `VBA-challenge`.
+1. Create a new repository for this project called `VBA_challenge`.
 Do not add this assignment to an existing repository.

 2. Inside the new repository that you just created, add any VBA files that you use for this assignment.
 These will be the main scripts to run for each analysis.